-At this point, the design process had been so smooth that I had to step back to avoid falling in the trap of finding even better solutions.
+At this point, the design process had been so smooth that I had to step back to avoid falling in the trap of not finding even better solutions.
 One idea that I elaborated was to give the players personal farms, where they could either place workers on them (as farmers to increase the production value) or between them (as traders to place bids on several farms).
 Then a purchase could be executed by simply withdrawing a trader and pay a price based on the number of other bidders, similar to how Spyrium handles bidding.
-Another idea was to let each round offer different combinations of goods and victory points and let the player collect sets of goods to give the offered godds different value to different players.
+Another idea was to let each round offer different combinations of goods and victory points and let the player collect sets of goods to give the offered goods different value to different players.

 However, although those ideas sounded interesting, they would move the game away from the simple family game so I shelfed them for the time being.
 Perhaps they can be revisited in an expansion?
-I did give the different round cards different victory point distributions to add some variety to each round but the fact remains that the actions are fairly similar from round to round and the the main variety comes from how much money you have left and how much you expect your opponents to alter their bid strategies from previous rounds.
+I did give the different round cards different victory point distributions to add some variety to each round but the fact remains that the actions are fairly similar from round to round and the main variety comes from how much money you have left and how much you expect your opponents to alter their bid strategies from previous rounds.

 Moving on to the components, I decided early to use unique bidding cards, similar to High Society.
 Adding the rules to "lock" used bidding cards and prevent them from being used in the following round, I would not only give the players a restriction regarding which bid cards that are available to play but also an opportunity regarding which bid cards the other players cannot play.
 In addition, I could follow another design advice and number the cards from 1 to 13 to allow them to be used as ordinary playing cards.
-The decision to use extinguished animals as player symbols further strengthened the family look of the game.
+The decision to use endangered animals as player symbols further strengthened the family look of the game.